 - Inspection of prominence in soft tissue over the malar area.

 - Inspection of the size of the masseter muscle in the jaw.

-- A small or retracted chin may add to the visual effect of a round or square face and this can treated by chin augmentation using extended silicone implants.
-The implant is placed through an incision through the inside of the lower lip, placed along the mandible (lower front part of the jawbone) and is in direct contact with the bone.
+- A small or retracted chin may add to the visual effect of a round or square face and this can be treated by chin augmentation using extended silicone implants.
+The implant is placed through an incision inside the lower lip, placed along the mandible (lower front part of the jawbone) and is in direct contact with the bone.
 The implants may be secured by a screw on the bone and sutures on soft tissue.

 The face is the most exposed area of the body and is the outlet for every person’s emotional expression towards society.
 To top that off, there is constant highlighting given to the face these days as the mainstream media continues to stress it’s attention towards the face.
 Increased exposure to social media has led the majority of the populace to lean more towards the leaner face trend taken up by the icons of this era.
 All of this has deep personal, social and professional impact on people’s behaviors and desires.
 All the advancements that have taken place in the cosmetic surgery in the last few years have led to an increase in the tools that a contemporary plastic surgeon should be equipped with.
 Similarly more emphasis is now made on choosing the right techniques to achieve a desired result.